MJJoyce/xdata-nba/README.md

 Run `vagrant up` in the root directory of this repo.
 This will take a while.

-This will install a 32 bit Ubuntu virtual machine and run vagrant_bootstrap.sh within it.
-Note that the `/vagrant` directory in the vm is shared with the host machine (the same directory with the Vagrantfile, the root of this repo). vagrant_bootstrap.sh will only run the first time you do `vagrant up`, unless you run `vagrant reload --provision`.
+This will install a 64 bit Ubuntu virtual machine and run vagrant_bootstrap.sh within it.
+Note that the `/vagrant` directory in the VM is shared with the host machine (the same directory with the Vagrantfile, the root of this repo). vagrant_bootstrap.sh will only run the first time you do `vagrant up`.
+You can run it again with `vagrant reload --provision`.

 SSH into the VM by running `vagrant ssh`.